ddutjnrevenge-universe/Spotify-API-Data-Crawling/README.md

 # Spotify Data Crawling: Exploring My Favorite Artists
-Welcome to my Spotify Data Crawling repository! 🎵
+Welcome to my Spotify Project repository! 🎵

 As a dedicated music enthusiast and daily Spotify user, I embarked on this project to dive deep into the discographies of my favorite artists.
-This repository showcases my work with the Spotify API to fetch and analyze detailed data about albums, tracks, and artists.
+This repository showcases my work with the Spotify API to fetch, analyze and my other further exploration on this dataset.

 ## Overview